 Who should attend?

-University of Warwick Research Active Staff (research, academic or teaching contracts) and PhD Students.
+University of Warwick Research Active Staff (Research focussed, Teaching focussed and Research & Teaching contracts) and PhD Students.

 - Understand and define your public engagement aims and objectives